GordonVi/win2s3/README.md

 - _Highly Recommended.
 Set up "AWS Budgets"_

 - #### Create a user
+- _Highly Recommended to name the user something like "service-win2s3"_
 - Create a Key / Secret for API access

 - #### In AWS, go to the S3 Section